NCSGgroup/SaGEA/README.md

 Path `/pysrc/post_processing/replace_low_deg/ReplaceLowDegree.py` includes the source file to apply the replacing low-degree coefficients on given SHC.

-## Post-processing: Conversion between SHC and GRD
+## Post-processing: Conversion between SHC and GRID

 GRACE level-2 products reflects the distribution of dimensionless geopotential, from which we can obtain the corresponding changes in gravity anomalies,